AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

 -----

-In this section, we will introduce `Solidity` function output including return multiple variables, named returns, and reading full and part of return values using destructuring assignments.
+In this section, we will introduce `Solidity` function output, including return multiple variables, named returns, and reading full and part of return values using destructuring assignments.

 ## Return values(return and returns)
-`There are two keywords about function output: `return` and `returns`, which differ from:`
+There are two keywords about function output: `return` and `returns`, which differ from:
-- `returns` is added after the function name to declare the variable type and variable name;
+- `returns` is added after the function name to declare variable type and variable name;
-- `return` is used for the function body and returns the specified variables.
+- `return` is used for the function body and returns specified variables.

 ```solidity
     // return multiple variables